+Today is the 15th birthday of a young man named Canaan Rogers.
+This birthday was not supposed to happen.
 When Canaan, my nephew, was seven months old, he nearly died because of a doctor’s misdiagnosis of a serious illness.
 By the time the doctors figured out what was really going on, it was too late.
 Canaan was all but gone.

 One day last year, I was in a little convenience store in downtown D.C., where I quickly grabbed a drink and headed to the cash register.
 Three ladies were working, and when I looked at the youngest of the three (in the center of the photo) a simple phrase came into my head and seemed like it was just for her: Don’t settle for less.